ARTICLE

 Still, your employee may need to modify their work schedule or responsibilities or take some time off work for cancer treatments.

-Your employee’s right to equal employment opportunities may be protected by the Americans with Disabilities Act. external link, which requires employers to provide reasonable accommodations that aren’t an undue hardship.
+Your employee’s right to equal employment opportunities may be protected by the Americans with Disabilities Act, which requires employers to provide reasonable accommodations that aren’t an undue hardship.

 If your employee decides to take a leave of absence, help them find information about: